xlladdins/xll/docs/Excel4MacrosH-P.md

 | 1               | Automatic (set by Microsoft Excel) |
 | 2               | None                               |

-Mback    is a number from 1 to 56corresponding to the 56 marker background colors in the Patterns tab of the Format Data Series dialog box.
+Mback&nbsp;&nbsp;&nbsp;&nbsp;is a number from 1 to 56corresponding to
+the 56 marker background colors in the Patterns tab of the Format Data Series dialog box.

-Mfore    is a number from 1 to 56 corresponding to the 56 marker foreground colors in the Patterns tab of the Format Data Series dialog box.
+Mfore&nbsp;&nbsp;&nbsp;&nbsp;is a number from 1 to 56 corresponding to
+the 56 marker foreground colors in the Patterns tab of the Format Data Series dialog box.

-Mstyle    is a number from 1 to 9 corresponding to the nine marker styles in the Patterns tab of the Format Data Series dialog box.
+Mstyle&nbsp;&nbsp;&nbsp;&nbsp;is a number from 1 to 9 corresponding to
+the nine marker styles in the Patterns tab of the Format Data Series dialog box.

-Picture\_units    is the number of units you want each picture to represent in a scaled, stacked picture chart.
+Picture\_units&nbsp;&nbsp;&nbsp;&nbsp;is the number of units you want each picture to represent in a scaled, stacked picture chart.
 This argument applies only to picture charts and only if type is 3.

-Rounded    is a logical value corresponding to the Round Corners check box and specifying whether to make the corners on text boxes and rectangles rounded.
+Rounded&nbsp;&nbsp;&nbsp;&nbsp;is a logical value corresponding to the Round Corners check box and specifying whether to make the corners on text boxes and rectangles rounded.
 If rounded is TRUE, the corners are rounded; if FALSE, the corners are square.
 If the selection is an arc or an oval, rounded is ignored.

-Newui    is a logical value that specifies whether to use the foreground, background, and patterns of Microsoft Excel version 5.0 or later.
+Newui&nbsp;&nbsp;&nbsp;&nbsp;is a logical value that specifies whether to use the foreground, background, and patterns of Microsoft Excel version 5.0 or later.
 If TRUE or omitted, the colors and patterns of Microsoft Excel version 5.0 or later will be used.
 If FALSE, the colors and patterns of Microsoft Excel version 4.0 will be used.

-Newfill    is a logical value that specifies whether to use the chart patterns of Microsoft Excel version 5.0 or later.
+Newfill&nbsp;&nbsp;&nbsp;&nbsp;is a logical value that specifies whether to use the chart patterns of Microsoft Excel version 5.0 or later.
 If TRUE or omitted, the chart patterns of Microsoft Excel version 5.0 or later will be used.
 If FALSE, the chart patterns of Microsoft Excel version 4.0 will be used.

-Shadow    is a logical value corresponding to the Shadow check box.
+Shadow&nbsp;&nbsp;&nbsp;&nbsp;is a logical value corresponding to the Shadow check box.
 Shadow does not apply to area charts or bars in bar charts.
 If shadow is TRUE, Microsoft Excel adds a shadow to the selected item; if FALSE, Microsoft Excel removes the shadow, if one is present, from the selected item.
 If the selection is an arc, shadow is ignored.

-Smooth    is a logical value that applies smoothing to picture markers in line or xy (scatter) charts.
+Smooth&nbsp;&nbsp;&nbsp;&nbsp;is a logical value that applies smoothing to picture markers in line or xy (scatter) charts.
 The default is FALSE.

-Tlabel    is a number from 1 to 4 specifying the position of tick labels.
+Tlabel&nbsp;&nbsp;&nbsp;&nbsp;is a number from 1 to 4 specifying the
+position of tick labels.

 |                  |                            |
 | ---------------- | -------------------------- |